 Rule#1: If you have any respect for comedy, you should avoid trying to be funny.
 Comedy should almost be an accidental afterthought.
 It should be what happens in the course of numerous rewrites.
 A good one-liner is hard to find, and it usually falls in the lap of the unsuspecting.
 It’s rarely among those first thoughts that occur in a first draft.
-Those one-liners are usually born and bred into you; it’s usually what those that know your sense of humor find hilarious; it’s usually based on what you do for a living; and all of experiences you’ve had in life.
-Some of us may see where you’re headed, but most of us don’t … not to the point of comedy.
+Those one-liners are often born and bred into you.
+It’s often what those who know your sense of humor find hilarious.
+It’s usually based on what you do for a living, and all of experiences you’ve had in life.
+Some of us may see where you’re headed, but most of us do not … not to the point of finding humor in it.
 Those jokes that you write that are more universally hilarious are probably either directly, or indirectly, ripped off from some other, more universally accepted vehicle.
-The path to the more honest, organic place of comedy is usually found in trying to write a serious piece that takes twists and turns before that piece can be declared complete.
+The path to the more honest, organic place of comedy is often found within a serious piece that takes twists and turns before that piece can be declared complete.
 It can also be found in bits that you add after rereading your completed, serious piece so often that the words bore you.
 It is also usually found the day after, the week after, the month after you’ve achieved the degree of objectivity necessary to land an honest and pure line that is funny in a more universal manner.

 We all think we’re funny, but even the best of the best stand-up comedians will tell you that they rarely get it right in their first draft.
 They test their material before live audiences, and they shape, craft, and hone it based on the audience’s reactions.
-A writer usually does not have this luxury, so they must trust their instincts, and as any experienced stand-up comedian will tell your instincts are almost always wrong.
+A writer usually does not have the luxury of a live audience, so they must trust their instincts, and as any experienced stand-up comedian will tell your instincts are almost always wrong.
 As a result, you need an audience, and if you’re unable to find one, the only substitute you have is an objective perspective that can only be gained through the amount of rewrites it takes to achieve it.

 Rule#2: If there any writers reading this blog in search of one useful nugget, let it be this: We don’t care about you, and we’re not interested in what you think.
 Your modus operandi (M.O.) from this point forward should be to manipulate your reader into believing that they’ve arrived at your opinions independently.